Mary McNeill (doctor): Medical service

 In 1912, McNeill was one of the local medical practitioners called to give evidence to a public committee, the membership of which included Sir John Dewar MP and the Marchioness of Tullibardine, which had been convened to look into the medical services in Orkney.

 In 1914, McNeill moved to Leicester to take over the medical practice of her brother David, in order for him to join the Royal Army Medical Corps.
 She remained there, working for part of the time in the Fever Hospital, until 1916 when she joined the Scottish Women's Hospitals for Foreign Service.

 Her manuscript diaries, which are in the possession of the Imperial War Museum, note that her service was in Ostrovo and Salonika, where she met Prince Alexander of Serbia, President Venizelos, Flora Sandes and King Constantine of Greece.
 McNeill worked there from October 1916 until May 1919, when she was transferred to Belgrade.

 For her service in the Balkans, McNeill was awarded the French medal Médaille des Épidémies (en vermeil) and the Serbian Order of St Sava.
 Elsie Inglis, founder of the Scottish Women's Hospitals, also received this medal.
 McNeill was also awarded the British War and Victory Medals.

-McNeill continued working in medicine abroad after the end of the First World War; firstly, in the Scottish Mission Hospital in Tiberias in what was then Palestine, then in India and finally Uganda, where she was the first doctor at the hospital outpost in Kamuli, Busogaland, established by the Little Sisters of St. Francis in 1914.
+McNeill continued working in medicine abroad after the end of the First World War; firstly, in the Scottish Mission Hospital in Tiberias in what was then Palestine, then in India and finally Uganda, where she was the first doctor at the hospital outpost in Kamuli, Busogaland, established by the Little Sisters of St Francis in 1914.
 During this period, she also travelled in Europe with her sister Margaret, and the pair had a private audience with Pope Pius XI in 1925, and shortly after converted to Catholicism.

-On 10 June 1928, McNeill died of typhoid at a remote mission station in Uganda.
+On 10 June 1928, McNeill died of typhoid fever at a remote mission station in Uganda..
+Her obituary in the British Medical Journal summarised her life and career, and included a tribute from a former colleague "Those who knew Dr Mary McNeil loved her for her upright character, her upright life, her devotion to her family and her loyalty as a colleague."

-Further Information
+Legacy

-MacNeill featured in the award-winning animation produced about the Orcadian Suffragists – A Gude Cause Maks A Strong Erm.
+MacNeill featured in the award-winning animation produced about the Orcadian suffragists A Gude Cause Maks A Strong Erm.